Gladiator (Melvin Potter): Fictional character biography

 He was later forced into working for the Kingpin's elderly predecessor Alexander Bont, who claimed that Potter had a four-year-old daughter that he had never met and that she would die if Potter did not help.
 Gladiator brought Murdock to Bont, who attempted to kill Murdock and assume his old mantle but instead died of a drug-induced heart attack.
-The Gladiator was defeated by the new White Tiger, and went back to prison.
+The Gladiator was defeated by the new White Tiger and went back to prison.

-Gladiator is accused of murdering two fellow inmates and Matt Murdock's law firm is defending him.
-Murdock's super-senses indicate that he is telling the truth when he claims he is innocent.
+In prison, Gladiator was accused of murdering two fellow inmates.
+Matt Murdock's law firm defended him, after Murdock's super-senses indicated that he was telling the truth about his innocence.
 However, at the end of the issue, taunted by another inmate, Gladiator snaps his handcuffs and brutally assaults the inmate and a corrections officer, only to surrender to another officer and claim once again that he didn't do it.
-Later, after being broken out of an armored car, Melvin beats a confused Daredevil and moves to the sewers, heading for his Gladiator costume.
-Gladiator then goes on a rampage in Chinatown, killing innocent people and then attacking Matt and Milla in a restaurant.
-After being knocked out, Matt reawakens in a police car to hear a voice that Gladiator will murder his wife.
-Matt finds the Gladiator and Milla, whom he proceeds to rescue and defeats the Gladiator.
-Melvin realizes what he has done and attempts suicide, but is saved by Daredevil.
-Potter is taken back to prison, and is heavily sedated after repeatedly banging his head against the wall.
-It is revealed that Mr. Fear had secretly administered chemicals to Potter that caused him to go irreversibly insane with rage.
+Later, after being broken out of an armored car, Melvin beat a confused Daredevil and moved to the sewers, heading for his Gladiator costume.
+Gladiator then went on a rampage in Chinatown, killing innocent people and culminating in an attack on Matt and Milla in a restaurant.
+After being knocked out, Matt woke up in a police car to a voice claiming that Gladiator will murder his wife.
+Matt tracked down the Gladiator, whom he then defeated, and Milla, whom he then rescued.

-As Iron Man hovers over New York figuring out what people want from him, one of the flashbacks to his recent fights shows Iron Man being knocked off the bridge while fighting Gladiator.
+After this incident, Melvin realized the weight of his actions and attempted suicide, only to be saved by Daredevil.
+Potter was taken back to prison and heavily sedated after repeatedly banging his head against the wall.
+Separately, it was revealed that Mr. Fear had secretly administered chemicals to Potter that caused him to go irreversibly insane with rage.

 Powers and abilities

 Gladiator has no superhuman abilities.
 However, he is a superb martial arts fighter and is very physically powerful.
-He wore a thick metal armor with a helmet and metallic gauntlets, and was armed with an arsenal of edged weapons and whirling, jagged circular sawblades made of titanium, one mounted on each gauntlet.
+As a villain, he wore thick metal armor with a helmet and metallic gauntlets.
+He was armed with an arsenal of edged weapons and whirling, jagged circular sawblades made of titanium, one mounted on each gauntlet.
 Small rotors in the gauntlets cause the blades to rotate at high speeds, and the whirling blades could also be detached to serve as short-range missile weapons.

 In civilian life, Potter is an accomplished clothing designer, proficient in drafting, design and sewing.

 Other versions

-In the alternate time of the 2005 "House of M" storyline, Gladiator appears as an assassin of the Kingpin.
+In the alternate time of the 2005 "House of M" story-line, Gladiator appears as an assassin of the Kingpin.

 The Ultimate Marvel universe version of Gladiator is an enemy of Spider-Man, and a crazed madman obsessed with "the emperor".